 HSC Science Extension students sign-up either as classes or individuals for general and personalised advice on the right data analysis techniques to use for their science extension research project.

 These sessions are online, held during and after school, and run by experience data scientists from the University.
-The data scientists will talk through some commonly used data analysis techniques using real Science Extension projects as examples, and then be able to offer advice and recommendations to students for their own investigation data.
+The data scientists will meet with small groups of students at a time to offer personalised advice and recommendations to students for their own investigation data.

 Cost: free